oracle/graal/substratevm/DEBUGINFO.md

 which the source is located (e.g. class org.my.foo.Foo has its source file cached as sources/src/org/my/foo/Foo.java).

-The lookup scheme for cached pplication sources varies depending upon what is found in each classpath entry.
+The lookup scheme for cached Application sources varies depending upon what is found in each classpath entry.
 Given a jar file entry like /path/to/foo.jar, the corresponding jar /path/to/foo-sources.jar is considered as a candidate zip file system from which source files may be extracted.
 When the entry specifies a dir like /path/to/bar/classes or /path/to/bar/target/classes then directory /path/to/bar/src is considered as a candidate.
-Finally, the current directory in whcih the native image program is being run is also considered as a candidate.
+Finally, the current directory in which the native image program is being run is also considered as a candidate.

 These lookup strategies are only provisional and may need extending in